Okay, I wish to announce the delayed start of the program today.

 Well, the media too.

-The media is keeping them afloat, but uh, you know, you uh as it you you you'd get the impression here that these guys uh still are in the majority, depending on who you listen to and uh uh who you read.
+But, you know, you'd get the impression here that these guys still are in the majority, depending on who you listen to and who you read.

-At the same time that many people pause for their morning coffee breaks, Van Wick Jr.
+At the same time that many people pause for their morning coffee breaks, Van Wyck Jr. Haskruel students could soon be eating lunch.

-In an effort to relieve overcrowding at the 1400 student school, a fifth lunch period may be added next year starting at 9 36 a.m.
+In an effort to relieve overcrowding at the 1400 student school, a fifth lunch period may be added next year starting at 9.36 a.m.

 It's too crowded.

-They need more space, said the principal, Stephen Shukat of cafeteria conditions for students.
+They need more space, said the principal Stephen Shukat of Cafeteria Conditions for Students.

-About 325 students are crammed into the cafeteria during each of four lunch periods that extend from 1019 to 11.
+About 325 students are crammed into the cafeteria during each of four lunch periods that extend from 10.19 to 111.

-If the first lunch periods at 9 36, it would mean students would eat lunch just about an hour and a half after school begins, uh, after they've had their school provided breakfast.
+If the change goes into effect, if the first lunch period's at 9.36, it would mean students would eat lunch just about an hour and a half after school begins, after they've had their school provided breakfast.

-And then school lunch would be at 9.36.
+First period and morning announcements begin at 8 a.m., and then school lunch would be at 9.36.

-And then, of course, the hypoglycemia would set in at about 1.30 for these students, and they'd become out of control and start leaving class, raiding uh the vending machines that are wherever they are.
+And then, of course, the hypoglycemia would set in about 1.30 for these students, and they'd become out of control and start leaving class, raiding the vending machines that are wherever they are.

 I mean, kids aren't even supposed to be up at 9.36.

-I thought the latest change of thinking among the enlightened was that we uh start school too soon.
+I thought the latest change of thinking among the enlightened was that we start school too soon.

 Starting school way too soon.